Chains

 archived = await ctx.http.post("/mail/archive-old", json={"days": params.days})

-}A destructive tool can also produce output.
-The web-kernel pauses for confirmation BEFORE running it, then executes if accepted, then makes its output available to next chain steps.
+)A destructive tool can also produce output.
+The platform pauses for confirmation before running it, then executes on accept, then carries its output forward to the next steps.

 Confirmation in chains

-When any chain step is destructive, the web-kernel:
+When any chain step is destructive, the platform:

-- Hits the destructive step → pauses, builds a consolidated confirmation card showing all destructive calls in the remaining chain.
+- Reaches the destructive step → pauses and shows a single consolidated confirmation card covering every destructive action remaining in the chain.

 User: "summarize my unread and delete the spam"